How To Upload File To Azure Blob Storage

 -Context $StorageContext

-upload and download file to azure blob storage using c#
+how to upload file in azure blob storage powershell

-It will ask you to enter the Azure credentials, Enter your credentials, and click the sign-in button.
+It will ask you to enter the Azure credentials.
+Enter your credentials, and click the sign-in button as shown in the screenshot below.

 azure blob storage download file